prasannavathandk/Practical-Financial-Engineering/README.md

 # PFE-2024

-The Simulation is as part of the course Practical Financial Engineering 2024 at Ulm University, in which our chosen topic was "LIBOR MArket Model".
+The Simulation is as part of the course Practical Financial Engineering 2024 at Ulm University, in which our chosen topic was "LIBOR MArket Model", based on the reference book- "Monte Carlo Methods in Financial Engineering, Paul Glasserman"

 The goal was to simulate Forward Rate Curves, Calibrate it to the Market and use to price Illiquid interest rate derivatives.